kevinmel2000/monorepo/README.md

-# Example of Go Webservice
+# Example of Go Microservice

-This is an example of Go microservice and how we use `circleci`/`drone.io` to handle multiple Go service in one repository
+This is an example of Go microservice and how we use `circleci`/`drone.io` to handle multiple Go service in one repository.

+All critics and feedbacks is much appreciated.

 ## Go Test & Build

+Test and build is configured around `unix` system environment.
+If you are using Windows or other systems, there might be some part that not works for you.

 1. Make sure that you have Go in your system.
 Check the `go` command by type `go` or `go version` in the Terminal:
 ```shell